amnn/3rd-year-report/report.md

 appear in).
 Furthermore, queries that are likely to appear often are comparatively more accurately answered.

-It is difficult to translate this into a meaningful upperbound on
-$\mathbb{E}[Q]$ because it relies on how often queries appear, which in turn relies on the grammar being learnt.
+Beyond showing that performance is no worse, it is difficult to translate this into a meaningful upperbound on $\mathbb{E}[Q]$ because it relies on how often queries appear, which in turn relies on the grammar being learnt.
 But knowing that we can do no worse than before, we turn to empirical methods to determine how much of an improvement we do get.

 # Analysis